Cassiopeia19/FizzBuzzBang/README.md

 it is divisible by 21 = "FizzBuzzBang".
 It will also print out the number associated with the word, so that you can see if the calculation is correct.

 This also tallys the counts of each, just to give the statistics.
-The count variables are static field variables.
+The count variables are static field variables that have each been initialized as '0'.